ct-clearhaus/money-ecb/README.rst

 Auto-update rates
 -----------------

-The European Central Bank publishes daily foreign exchange rates every day, and they should be available at 14:00 CET.
-The cache is automatically updated when doing an exchange after new rates has been published; to disable this, set ``Money::Bank::ECB#auto_update = false``.
+The European Central Bank publishes foreign exchange rates daily, and they should be available at 14:00 CE(S)T. The cache is automatically updated when doing an exchange after new rates has been published; to disable this, set :ruby:`Money::Bank::ECB#auto_update = false`.

+Also notice that when instantiating an ``ECB`` rates will be loaded from the cache file, and if that fails, new rates will be fetched automatically.
+So if you want to handle updating rates "by hand", you should place a valid cache before ``ECB.new`` and then call ``#reload`` after you updated the cache.

 Contribute